MKlolbullen/oneforall/README.md

-#OneForAll - Comprehensive Penetration Testing Toolkit
+# OneForAll - Comprehensive Bug Bounty/Penetration Testing Toolkit

+### This is a WIP (Work In Progress)

 OneForAll is an all-in-one penetration testing and reconnaissance framework designed to automate key tasks for bug bounty hunters and cybersecurity professionals.
 This toolkit consolidates subdomain enumeration, vulnerability assessment, directory fuzzing, and more into a cohesive workflow.